 Benedikt Loepp

 For many years, I was the webmaster of the official ACM RecSys website, serving as web chair for the conference until 2020.
 For RecSys, I was also active as student volunteer chair and proceedings chair, and as publicity chair for ACM UMAP in 2021.
-Moreover, I regularly serve as a committee member and reviewer for a variety of journals and conferences, including CHI, Frontiers AI, IJHCS, INTERACT, IUI, RecSys, and UMAP.
-Moroever, I was a member of the Global Young Faculty VII.
-I am co-founder of the GI group on User-centered AI.
+I regularly serve as a committee member and reviewer for a variety of journals and conferences, including CHI, Frontiers AI, IJHCS, INTERACT, IUI, RecSys, and UMAP.
+I was a member of the Global Young Faculty VII and co-founded the GI group on User-centered AI.

 Contact